Pros and Cons of 5 Residential Carpet Fibres

 Everything you need to know about the 5 residential carpet fibres from an opinionated carpet cleaner with decades of experience.

-Most of the carpet produced in North America contains one of five primary pile fibres: nylon, polyester, polypropylene (olefin), triexta, and wool.
+Most of the carpet produced in North America is one of five primary pile fibres: nylon, polyester, polypropylene (olefin), triexta, and wool.
 Each fibre type offers somewhat different attributes in durability, abrasion resistance, texture retention, stain and soil resistance, colorfastness, and ease of cleaning.
-Here are the pros and cons of the 5 residential carpet fibres.
-The good, the bad and the ugly.
+Here are the pros and cons of the 5 residential carpet fibres, the good, the bad and the ugly.

 Nylon residential carpet fibres